 When all this stuff about David started to become known, and then was followed hard by George's bizarre response and ultimate unmasking, the teens were not in the least surprised.
 The grown ups were shocked, but the teens sort of knew it all along.
 We just didn't listen for a long time because we knew so much better than they did, and besides, didn't they wear their sins all on the outside?

 It wasn't clean, it wasn't pretty, but the teens were a force to be reckoned with.

 In early January, 2003, George and Betty left the Fullerton Assembly while the leaders were attempting to discipline him and bring him to accountability.
-During the following week George's immoral relations with at least three women in the Assembly over the years came to light.
+During the following week George's sexual abuse over the years of at least three young women in the Assembly came to light.
 On January 19, 2003 the leaders in the Fullerton Assembly excommunicated him from the group.